-You’ve probably heard the saying ‘I’m dog tired’.
+You’ve probably heard the saying ‘I’m dog tired.’.
 But what does it mean?
 Honestly, why do people compare themselves to dogs, especially when it comes to being tired?
-Well, of course I don’t know for certain, but I’m guessing it’s because most dogs are full of energy.
+Of course, I don’t know for sure, but I’m guessing it’s because most dogs are full of energy.
 When they finally do get tired, they tend to sleep very soundly.
 Especially puppies.
 It seems like they can, and will, sleep just about anywhere.
-But if you’re finding yourself asking ‘Why is my dog so tired?’, you’re probably thinking that something’s wrong.
+But if you’re finding yourself asking, ‘Why is my dog so tired?’, you probably think that something’s wrong.

 Below are some things that usually happen that can make dogs seem more tired than usual.
-If, however, your dog cannot or will not get up and move – at least a little bit – or he all of a sudden doesn’t want to eat or drink, please get him to a vet or clinic as soon as possible.
-That is called lethargy, (which I will talk more about below) and it is an emergency.
+If your dog cannot or will not get up and move – at least a little bit – or he all of a sudden doesn’t want to eat or drink, please get him to a vet or clinic as soon as possible.
+That is called lethargy (which I will talk more about below), and it is an emergency.

 Why is My Dog So Tired all of a Sudden?

-There are so many reasons why a playful dog, or pup, seems to suddenly fall asleep.
+There are so many reasons why a playful dog, or pup, seems to fall asleep suddenly.
 I had a puppy a few years back that would run and play like there was no tomorrow.
-All of a sudden, she would just plop down and sleep.
+All of a sudden, she would plop down and sleep.
 The first few times she did this, I went into pure panic mode, as I thought something was horribly wrong.
-Thankfully, I was wrong, and found out that it is not uncommon for dogs to do this.
+Thankfully, I was wrong and found out that it is not uncommon for dogs to do this.

-After a while, I got used to her doing this, but fear always lingered in the back of my mind.
-I just couldn’t understand it.
+After a while, I got used to it, but fear always lingered in the back of my mind.
+I couldn’t understand it.

-Young dogs can be likened to young children.
+Young dogs are a lot like young children.
 They play hard, and they sleep hard.
 Growing takes a tremendous amount of energy.
-This is especially true for big dog breeds, they seem to grow inches overnight!
-Don’t worry that you’re not feeding them enough, or if they’re missing something in their diet that is making them tired.
+This is especially true for big dog breeds.
+They seem to grow inches overnight!
+Don’t worry that you’re not feeding them enough or if they’re missing something in their diet that is making them tired.
 The probable cause is that they are just plain old tired.

 How to Tell the Difference Between Your dog Being Tired or Lethargic

 There are times when your dog seems extremely tired.
 But there is a definite difference between tiredness and lethargy.
-Different illnesses and conditions can cause lethargy.
 Here are some symptoms of lethargy in dogs.
 If yours is experiencing any of these, get them medical attention as fast as you can!

 - Your dog won’t get up to go to the bathroom.